rohanbaisantry/clipboard_health/README.md

-This is a NextJS App which using TailwindCSS, Mongoose and MongoDB.
+This is a NextJS App which uses TailwindCSS, Mongoose and MongoDB.

 ## Getting Started